 Barbará Riveros, leaves his coach and will train in Spain.

-Barbará Riveros number five in the world ranking, and who is emerging as one of the favorites to get a Top Ten in the next London Olympics, has left her coach since 2009, the Australian Darren Smith.
+Barbara Riveros, number five in the world ranking, and who is shaping up as one of the favorites to achieve a Top Ten in the coming Olympics From London, he has left his coach since 2009, the Australian Darren Smith.

-Although he has no plans to join a new coach yet, Riveros will travel to Spain to train in the run-up to the Games with Javier Gómez Noya's team, Cidade de Lugo. fluvial, in the city of Pontevedra.
+Although he has not yet planned to join a new coach, Riveros will travel to Spain to train with the team during the pre-Games period.
+Javier Gómez Noya, the Cidade de Lugo fluvial, in the city of Pontevedra.

 Barbará's decision was due to the fact that in the same team there are several candidates for the Olympic medal such as the Swedish Lisa Norden and the American Sarah Groff, and she decided that she needed to have more personalized training and not in a group as it was happening.
 On the other hand, she declared that she could not be more grateful for the work Smith had done to boost her professional career, but that the relationship between coach and student no longer gave more.